qxcodefup/arcade/base/imperador/Readme.md

-# @imperador - Deu a louca no imperador
+# Deu a louca no imperador

 ![_](cover.jpg)